alexwlchan/alexwlchan.net/src/_drafts/social-media-scrapbook.md

 }
 {% endcode %}

+This approach makes it easy for me to add support for new sites, without breaking anything I've already saved.
+For example, I'm considering adding WhatsApp and email, which look and feel very different to public social media.

-As well as a data model for each site, I have a "generic media" data model where I can save images downloaded from arbitrary URLs.
+I also have a "generic media" data model, which is a catch-all for images and videos I've saved from elsewhere on the web.
-Previously this generic model was my only data model, and everything was based around images -- now it's just a small subset.
+This lets me save something as a one-off from a blog or a forum without designing a whole new data model or rendering function.

 ### Keyword tagging on every conversation

 I tag everything with keywords as I save it.
-If I'm looking for a conversation later, I remember what tags I would have used, and filter for those.
+If I'm looking for a conversation later, I think of what tags I would have used, and I can filter for them in the web app.
-These tags make it much easier for me to find old posts, and allows me to add my own interpretation.
+These tags make it much easier for me to find old conversations, and allows me to add my own interpretation.

-This is much easier than doing full text search, because I can look for a consistent set of terms.
+This is easier than full text search, because I have a consistent set of search terms.
-Social media posts don't always mention their topic in a consistent, easy-to-search for phrase -- either because it just didn't fit into the wording, or because they're deliberately keeping it as subtext.
+Social media posts don't always mention their topic in a consistent, easy-to-find phrase -- either because it just didn't fit into the wording, or because they're deliberately keeping it as subtext.
 For example, not all cat pictures [include the word "cat"][tw-miette], but I tag them all with "cats" so I can find them later.

 I use [fuzzy string matching][fuzzy-tags] to find and fix mistyped tags.